 This is where the final part of tip three becomes crucial…

-At this time of year, it is common for people to use credit to pay for presents and everything else that goes with the festive celebrations.
+At this time of year, it is common for people to use credit to pay for presents and everything else that goes with the sales and festive celebrations.

 It is important to know your limits…